» Pet Notice:

 › Leashed pets are allowed on historic site trails, however, they are not allowed in buildings.
 Please view our Park Rules page for more information.

-A museum features silver from the family collection and a model of Hofwyl-Broadfield during its heyday.
+A museum features silver from the family collection and a model of the original estate.
 A brief film on the plantation’s history is shown before visitors walk a short trail to the antebellum home.
 A guided tour allows visitors to see the home as Ophelia kept it with family heirlooms, 18th and 19th century furniture and Cantonese china.
-A stop on the Colonial Coast Birding Trail, this is an excellent spot to look for herons, egrets, ibis and painted buntings.
-A nature trail that leads back to the Visitor Center along the edge of the marsh where rice once flourished.
+The site also includes a nature trail that leads back to the Visitor Center along the edge of the marsh where rice once flourished.

 - Museum & Film